danfascia/tai11base/README.md

 Additional features it includes on top of [11ty-base](https://github.com/danfascia/11ty-base) are:

-* Tailwind 1.4 for build in PurgeCSS goodness 👍🏼
+* Tailwind with built in PurgeCSS goodness 👍🏼
 * CSS minification using [css-nano](https://cssnano.co/) 👍🏼

 Please feel free to fork and mutate / improve.